Terje Søviknes: Mayor of Os

 After first being elected mayor following the 1999 local elections, his local party's support subsequently surged from 36.6 to 45.7% (the highest share of votes for the party in a municipality for the election) in the 2003 local elections.
 The success was repeated in the 2007 local elections when he was reelected by a landslide.
 The candidate from the Conservative Party who came in second, jokingly commented that "You don't challenge Terje Søviknes in Os."

 He was yet again reelected in the 2011 local elections, this time however by a far lesser margin.
 This led to speculation that he could be ousted from power by a coalition of the other parties.
-Søviknes remained in power with the support of the Conservative party.
+Søviknes remained in power with the support of the Conservative Party.
+He won a fifth term at the 2015 local elections with 39.5% of the vote.
+With Os being merged with the neighbouring Fusa municipality, Søviknes led his local party into the 2019 local elections, securing 32% of the vote in the new Bjørnafjorden municipality.
+Despite this, the Labour Party secured a majority with the Centre Party, with Trine Lindborg ultimately becoming mayor.

 Os has since by himself and the media been seen as a showcase municipality for the Progress Party.
 This is as he in his first term as mayor achieved full kindergarten coverage, full nursing home coverage and started a program of well-being and health journeys to Spain and related locations.
 It was also established a "full" stop of immigration and a local Vinmonopol store.
 Successful in being consecutively elected as mayor from 2003 to 2007, in this term the main issues was development of the city centre, better drug addiction recovery programs, development of schools and construction of a waterpark.
 While the municipality was struggling with large deficits before Søviknes became mayor, this has since been turned into a significant surplus as of 2004.
 His successful career as mayor of Os has gained him the nickname the "Wizard of Os" by the media.

 Minister of Petroleum and Energy

 On 20 December 2016, Søviknes was appointed Minister of Petroleum and Energy in the Solberg Cabinet, succeeding fellow party member Tord Lien.

 In October 2017, he was found to have misinformed the Storting about a controversial petroleum project's finalisation date.
 The project was scheduled to be finished in 2022, three years after what Søviknes had previously stated.

+During his tenure, the government approved for Norway to join the European Union Agency for the Cooperation of Energy Regulators or Acer in 2018.
+This faced heavy opposition from people against the EU, even escalating to Søviknes receiving death threats.

 He resigned in late August 2018 citing family reasons, and instead returned to become mayor of Os, a position he held for a year until Os was merged with Fusa to become Bjørnafjorden municipality in 2020.